 6.4.
 The Principal shall:

-6.4.1 at its own expense promptly supply the Agent with such samples, catalogues, price lists, terms and conditions of sale, advertising, promotional and selling materials, literature and information as the Agent may from time to time reasonably require for the purpose of the promotion and sale of the Products in the Territory;
+6.4.1 supply the Agent with such, catalogues, price lists, terms and conditions of sale, advertising, promotional and selling materials, literature and information and also, at reasonable expense, such samples as the Agent may from time to time reasonably require for the purpose of the promotion and sale of the Products in the Territory;

 6.4.2 at the request of the Agent supply to the Agent the name and address of any customer to which the Principal has sold any Products pursuant to clauses 2.3 or 2.7;

 6.4.3 notwithstanding anything to the contrary in this Agreement, give such notice to the Agent of any changes in the range of the Products, its terms or conditions of sale or its prices of the Products as will enable the Agent to conduct the promotion, marketing and solicitation of orders for the Products in an orderly manner.